msikma/bnetdata/readme.md

 Install dependencies, make sure StarCraft Remastered is running, and then run `index.js`.

+Requires a Unix like environment to be present at the moment.
+Untested on Windows, but I think it should work if the WSL is present.

 You should get a table displaying the current ladder top 100.

 ## License